 - 1 tbsp garlic, minced

-- 1 tbsp chicken bouillon (I use this one)
+- 1 tbsp chicken/veggie bouillon (I use this one)

-- 1 14 oz can diced tomatoes or 3 ripe tomatoes, diced and then slightly crushed with the back of a knife
+- 1 14 oz. can diced tomatoes or 3 very ripe tomatoes, grated on a box grater or diced and then lightly crushed with the back of a knife

 - 1/2 tsp turmeric